Three Interlockers Along the Galveston Island Causeway

 a small community on the peninsula of land between Offatts Bayou and Galveston

 Bay.
-Island had its own school and retained a separate identity until eventually
+Island had its own school and retained a separate identity until it was

-being consumed by growth of the city of Galveston.
-Tower 96 was built on the
+consumed by growth of the City of Galveston.
+Tower 96 was built on the peninsula

-peninsula at Island and was the first of the three interlockers authorized
+at Island and was the first of the three causeway interlockers authorized for service,

-longer in service, having been "consolidated with No. 97", due to the
+longer in service, reported as "consolidated with No. 97", due to the

 At the time of its decommissioning, the number of interlocker functions had